dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 In larger, more realistic apps, storage of individual fields is an unlikely scenario.
 Apps are more likely to store entire model objects that include complex state. `ProtectedSessionStore` automatically JSON serializes and deserializes any data provided.

 In the preceding code example, the `currentCount` data is stored as `sessionStorage['count']` in the user's browser.
-If `sessionStorage['count']` is evaluated in the browser's developer console, the data isn't stored in plaintext but rather is protected using ASP.NET Core's [Data Protection](xref:security/data-protection/introduction).
+The data isn't stored in plaintext but rather is protected using ASP.NET Core's [Data Protection](xref:security/data-protection/introduction).
+The encrypted data can be seen if `sessionStorage['count']` is evaluated in the browser's developer console.

 To recover the `currentCount` data if the user returns to the `Counter` component later (including if they're on an entirely new circuit), use `ProtectedSessionStore.GetAsync`: